 2. Prioritize Your Stakeholders

-Note which stakeholders are going to have a bigger influence over the project, and at which stage their influence becomes lesser or greater.
+Note which key stakeholders are going to have a bigger influence over the project, and at which stage their influence becomes lesser or greater.
 You can use an onion diagram for the stakeholder prioritization process.
 Always keep an eye on your key stakeholder relations as they can have the highest impact in your project or business.

 3. Interview Your Stakeholders